masgari/microservices-sample/README.md

 `User Service` uses `Persistence Service` for persisting users. `Persistence Service` will be discovered automatically, there is no need to pass details to `User Service` runner.

-Current `Persistence Service` implementation uses `Hazelcast` as in-memory, distributed grid.
+Current `Persistence Service` implementation uses `Hazelcast` as in-memory, distributed database.

 # Building